ErpNetDocs/tech/modules/my/favorites/index.md

 ![pictures](pictures/favremove.png)

-> [!NOTE]
->
-> The screenshots taken for this article are from v26 of the platform.
->
-> Follow the link to learn how to use [Favorites in Web Client](https://docs.erp.net/webclient/introduction/my-apps/favorites/index.html)
+Follow the link to learn how to use [Favorites in Web Client](https://docs.erp.net/webclient/introduction/my-apps/favorites/index.html)